Walk The Cwm Llafar Horseshoe

-This 9 mile, Grade 7 (Hard), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Bethesda & will take about 7 hrs to complete.
+This 9 mile, Grade 7 (Hard), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Bethesda in Snowdonia & will take you about 7 hrs to complete.

 Vital Statistics: